Property Damage (Hurricane or Other Calamity) Information & Resources

 2) How do I find my FEMA 50% (49%) Rule Letter?

 FEMA's Substantial Damage/Substantial Improvement determinations allow use of "Just Value" developed by the Property Appraiser's office for Ad Valorem taxation purposes after adjustment to approximate market value.
-This value is allocated to the structure, extra features and land, respectively, in the FEMA letter posted on each parcel.
-To find the document pertaining to your property, please search our website for your parcel by name, address or parcel number.
-Once on your parcel's detail page, select the FEMA/WLM Letter button within the Quick Pick Tool box on the right side of your parcel’s detail page.
-Please note that FEMA letters with depreciated structure values and maximum repair costs for condominium and townhome buildings are now available on our website.
-These values reflect structure values for the entire building (not the individual unit) in which a respective unit is located per FEMA requirements.
+This value is allocated to the structure, extra features, and land, respectively, in the FEMA letter posted on each parcel.
+To find the document pertaining to your property, please search our website for your parcel by name, address, or parcel number.
+Once on your parcel's detail page, select the FEMA/WLM Letter button within the Quick Pick Tools box located on the right side of your parcel’s detail page.

 3) How can I get my pre-storm building value reconsidered?

-• Photographic evidence of the property's interior (dated pre-storm).
-Images should be the original source and at least 1 MB in size and show the floors, cabinets and counters in the kitchen and bathroom(s); any remodeled areas; the windows and fireplace (if any).
+- Photographic evidence of the property's interior dated pre-storm.
+Images should be the original source and at least 1 MB in size, and show the floors, cabinets and counters in the kitchen and bathroom(s), any remodeled areas, the windows, and fireplace (if any).

-• Any other inspection reports or other documents supporting the condition and quality of the structure pre-storm damage.
+- Any other inspection reports or other documents supporting the condition and quality of the structure pre-storm damage.

 This information is necessary for us to make any factual changes to your structure's value.
-Please note it will not will not impact your 2024 taxes and in most cases will not adversely impact homesteaded property owners' taxes going forward.
-Should we determine that a factual change is justified, our office will issue an updated FEMA letter indicating a revised Structure Value and 50% (or 49%) calculation.
+Please note it will not impact your 2024 taxes, and in most cases will not adversely impact homesteaded property owners' taxes going forward.

 Application to the Property Appraiser for a Pre-Storm Building Value Reconsideration does not remove the property owner's right to hire an independent state-certified appraiser to conduct a retrospective Actual Cash Value appraisal to present to their respective building department.